Mouse Guard: Issue #3

-With Lockhavens exits sealed, the search for Abagail the poisoner begins.
+With Lockhavens exits sealed, the search for Abigail the poisoner begins.
 Elsewhere the freezing rain forces Celanawe and Lieam to dig in until it passes.
 Kenzie, Saxon and Sadie go deeper into the former Weasel territory and discover its new occupants, Bats.
 As the trio fight the bats the ceiling collapses forcing the bats to retreat while Saxon is still holding onto one.
 Back in the snow hole Celanawe hears something above them.